likecoin/likecoin-wordpress/likecoin/readme.txt

 2. Make sure you have already installed MetaMask browser extension, the plugin is unlocked, and you have a valid LikeCoin ID associated with the address.
 Please refer to FAQ if you don't have a LikeCoin ID yet.
 3. Go to the LikeCoin plugin settings page.
 Enable displaying of LikeButton in "Site LikeButton Display Setting".
 4. Go to "Your LikeButton" in the plugin settings.
-Click Connect to LikeCoin ID, a Metamask popup should appear, asking you to sign the Login message.
+Click Connect to LikeCoin ID, a MetaMask popup should appear, asking you to sign the Login message.
 Sign the message to fetch your LikeCoin ID.
 5. You should see a LikeButton in every post that is authored by you.